Digestive tract - labeled

 Description

-Drawing of digestive tract within an outline of the top half of a human body.
-The mouth, esophagus, stomach, small intestine, appendix, large intestine, rectum, anus are labeled.
+Drawing of the digestive tract within an outline of the top half of a human body.

 Alternate Text

-Drawing of digestive tract within an outline of the top half of a human body.
-The mouth, esophagus, stomach, small intestine, appendix, large intestine, rectum, anus are labeled.
+Drawing of the digestive tract within an outline of the top half of a human body.

 Caption